Showing items tagged with "well being" - 14 found.

 Look back to Day 1 and how much time you were losing.
 Now re-calibrate using our Cost of Email Misuse Calculator.
 Where do you still need to make some changes?

 Step 3 – Moving forward

 How will you keep your inbox slim and control the business email overload in the coming weeks?
 Don’t let email rule your day.
 Don’t feel you must check your email either first thing in the morning or every five minutes.
 Rather try disconnect from time to time.
 The most productive people are those who prioritise their time and stay focused on the task in hand.

 Do you have colleagues who would benefit from managing their email more effectively as you have now done?
 Yes, then call us now to ask about our Brilliant Email Management master classes.
 Otherwise how about giving them a copy of either ‘Brilliant Email’ or ‘Taking Control of Your Inbox’?

 Celebrate – Dare to share

-Share your progress; Email; Facebook: Twitter (using #cleaninbox) There is a prize (a copy of ‘Brilliant Email‘) for the person who has made the most outstanding progress.
+Share your progress; Email; Facebook: Twitter (using #MentalHealthAwarenessWeek) There are two prize for the two people who have made the most outstanding progress (a copy of ‘Brilliant Email‘ and ‘Taking Control of Your Inbox”).
 For instance, had five days of empty inboxes, reduced the number of rounds of email ping-pong by improving their email etiquette etc.

 For more resource